- Code BIOL6115

 Learning OutcomesOn satisfying the requirements of this course, students will have the knowledge and skills to:

-- Compare and contrast the the physiological processes that occur in plants and animals, governing day to day function and special activities such as reproduction.
+- Compare and contrast the physiological processes that occur in plants and animals, governing day to day function;

-- Conduct physiological research and communicate the findings.
+- Conduct physiological research and effectively communicate the findings;

-- Work as a research team and provide effective peer support and feedback.
+- Work within a research team and provide effective peer support and feedback.

 WorkloadThree lectures per week, 6 practicals over the semester plus independent study.

 You will need to contact the Biology Teaching and Learning Centre to request a permission code to enrol in this course.

 Prescribed TextsCampbell, Reece and Meyers Biology 11th Edition Australian Version, or earlier version.
 This is the first year text and it will be augmented with key readings provided via Wattle.

 Assumed KnowledgeTo enrol in this course you must have successfully completed BIOL1003, BIOL1004 and CHEM1101 or equivalent courses

 Tuition fees are for the academic year indicated at the top of the page.